kanokkorn/crangon/README.md

 ## Description

-Experimental counter and analyzer aquaculture animals with state-of-the-art computer vision and machine learning methodology for minimizing error from human and maximizing the accuracy of counting
+Experimental counter and analyzer aquaculture animals with state-of-the-art computer vision and machine learning for minimizing error from human and maximizing the accuracy of counting

 ## Preresquisite